 The OPEB Valuation is required now every two years.
 In the "off-year", most auditors require a Roll Forward report be performed and the OPEB number be adjusted on your financial statements.

 For most school districts, FY 2022 is the standard valuation year, and FY 2023 is the off-year or "roll forward" report.

 ISFIS recommends using a census date of July 1 or September 1 of each year, which can be used for both a two-year period.
 The Roll Forward year will then only need to be adjusted for a change in the discount rate which is a much simpler valuation to run and less effort on behalf of staff to pull together.

 "Members" include all active employees, terminated employees who have accumulated benefits but are not yet receiving them, retirees currently receiving benefits, surviving spouses (if they are entitled to coverage), and eligible employees not actively participating.

 GASB 75 does not require entities to pre-fund but does require these liabilities to be reported in the financial statements.
 The intent of GASB 75 is to focus increased attention on non-pension retiree benefits and the need to intelligently manage these costs.

-To get started with your GASB 75 Valuation with ISFIS, simply email us a copy of your most recently completed valuation at firstname.lastname@example.org.
-We can then provide you with a quote.
+To get started with your GASB 75 Valuation with ISFIS, simply email us a copy of your most recently completed valuation and we'll send you a pricing quote.
 If you've worked with ISFIS in the past on GASB 75, just let us know you're ready to get started.
 If you're not sure which report you need (Standard Year Valuation or Roll Forward Valuation, Full Report or AMM Report), contact your auditor for assistance.